ussooraj/Clara/README.md

 Our Large Language Model is based on [LLAMA 3.1](https://huggingface.co/meta-llama/Llama-3.1-8B), and its vulnerability detection capabilities were enhanced through fine-tuning with the [PrimeVul](https://github.com/DLVulDet/PrimeVul) dataset.

+And last but not least,
+We express our deep appreciation to [Rohith](https://github.com/Rohith04MVK/) for making this project possible.
+His contributions were fundamental to this project.

 We are grateful for the availability of these resources.